turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 We will use the application and database from the Intro to ORM lesson and build from there.

--   If you need a refresher, [revisit this lesson]() to build the application and database.
+-   If you need a refresher, revisit [this lesson](IntroToORM.md) to build the application and database.
 -   If you want a clean version of the application, [clone this repo]() and follow the instructions in the README.
+-   Review [this lesson](LINQ.md) to the basics of LINQ methods.

 ## Create